netraular/hackupc/README.md

 ## 🤝 Acknowledgements

 We thank **SEAT** for presenting such an inspiring challenge and **UPCHack2025** for the opportunity to innovate.
 Huge appreciation for the platforms and communities behind Google Gemini, Laravel, Pinecone, Three.js, n8n, and WebXR.

+We also thanks the authors of the [Gemini 2 Live API Demo](https://github.com/ViaAnthroposBenevolentia/gemini-2-live-api-demo) project (MIT License) that made it possible for us to use the Gemini Live voice mode.

 ---